 It’s also worth finding out other heat pump installations the installer has carried out, and even getting in touch with the homeowners of these heat pumps.
 You can also check whether the heat pump comes from a reliable manufacturer, and the model is MCS-approved.
 However, if the installer’s credentials hold up, they should only recommend MCS-approved models.

 Getting the correct size heat pump for your home isn’t as straightforward as you might think, however this step is crucial to achieving a high efficiency heat pump installation.
 We accurately size the heat pump based on the heat loss calculations and hot water sizing of your property.
-To find out more, send us an email at [email protected]co.uk with a daytime contact number.
+To find out more, just fill out our contact form.
 One of our Technical Account Managers will soon be in touch for a quick chat about your project and explain how we can help.